Historical aerial photo of Broadway Lodge

 2009 – Broadway Lodge buys two houses in Bristol to use as Third Stage Housing.

 2014 – Broadway Lodge created a set of short films called ‘Reflections on the 12 Steps’ to provide a better understanding of the 12 Steps and to dispel myths around religion.
-These DVDs can be purchased via our online shop.
+These DVDs can be watched on our website here.

 2017 – A 90 minute documentary about patients at Broadway Lodge called ‘Rehab: Live Addicted’, aired on BBC3 in June 2017.
 Film maker Phillip Wood spent 10-12 hours per day, 7 days a week for 3 months in winter 16/17 recording footage.
 The final documentary uncovered what is done to help people beat their addictions and to start rebuilding their lives.